irvinebroque/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 # Get started with Workers Analytics Engine

-There are four steps to get started with Workers Analytics Engine:
+Workers Analytics Engine collects custom events from your Workers and lets you query them with SQL.
+The fastest way to try it is to complete the following workflow.

-## 1. Enable Analytics Engine for your account
+## 1. Enable Analytics Engine

-* Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
-* Go to **Workers & Pages**.
+2. Go to **Workers & Pages** ▸ **Overview**.
-* In **Overview**, find **Analytics Engine** in the right side bar and select **Set up**.
+3. In the right sidebar, find **Analytics Engine** and select **Set up** ▸ **Enable Analytics Engine**.
-* Select **Enable Analytics Engine**

-## 2. Configure your dataset and binding in Wrangler
+## 2. Configure a dataset binding in Wrangler

-All data in Workers Analytics Engine is written to a dataset.
-A dataset is conceptually like a table in SQL: the rows and columns should have consistent meaning.

-To access your dataset from the Workers runtime, you need to create a binding using [Wrangler](/workers/wrangler/configuration/).
-A binding is like an [environment variable](/workers/configuration/environment-variables/) that you can use in the Workers runtime which enables you to write to a dataset.
-A dataset is created implicitly after you define your binding and begin writing to it from a Worker.

-In this guide, we will show you how to start using a dataset.
+Workers Analytics Engine stores data in datasets (similar to SQL tables).
+Create a dataset binding in [Wrangler](/workers/wrangler/configuration/) so that your Worker can write to it.
+The dataset is created automatically the first time you write data.

 {{<Aside type="note">}}

-To define an Analytics Engine binding you must be using at least version 2.6.0 of [Wrangler](/workers/wrangler/install-and-update/).
+Use Wrangler `2.6.0` or later to define Analytics Engine bindings.
+You can [install or update Wrangler here](/workers/wrangler/install-and-update/).
 {{</Aside>}}

-Add the binding to your `wrangler.toml` file, for example:
+Add the binding to your `wrangler.toml` file:

 ```toml
 ---